St. John’s Welcoming Statement

 St. John’s United Church of Christ in Lansdale officially claimed our identity as an “Open and Affirming” (ONA) congregation in 2015.

 Did you know?
-Our United Church of Christ denomination has a special Facebook page for discussion of issues of interest to the Christian LGBTQ community.
+Our United Church of Christ denomination has a special Facebook page for discussion of issues of interest to the Christian LGBTQIA (initialism of lesbian, gay, bisexual, transgender, queer/questioning, intersex, and allies) community.
 Click to connect to the UCC LGBTQ Ministries Facebook page

 Open and Affirming (ONA) is the United Church of Christ’s (UCC) designation for congregations, campus ministries, and other bodies in the UCC which make a public covenant of welcome into their full life and ministry to persons of all sexual orientations, gender identities, and gender expressions.
 St. John’s UCC Lansdale is proud to claim this designation as an Open and Affirming congregation!

 The Open and Affirming Coalition of the United Church of Christ advocates for the lesbian, gay, bisexual and transgender community in the UCC, and equips UCC congregations to become effective witnesses to Christ’s extravagant welcome.
 Click here for more about UCC Open & Affirming churches

 It is our intention at St. John’s United Church of Christ in Lansdale to be welcoming of EVERYONE who comes to worship with us – including those who are straight, lesbian, gay, bisexual, or transgender.
 If we fail in this goal in any way, please feel free to speak openly with our pastors.
 We want everyone to feel free to worship with us and join in all of our activities, social functions and mission work, week after week.
 We are happy to welcome all individuals, couples, and families with gender diverse members to all events at our church.
 Please consider visiting us or making us your church home!